Understanding Pallet Trucks: A Guide

 The Occupational Safety and Health Administration (OSHA) mandates that operators of electric pallet jacks undergo formal training and certification.
 OSHA categorizes these trucks as Class III forklifts under the regulation 29 CFR 1910.178 — Powered Industrial Trucks.
 To comply with federal law, anyone required to use a powered pallet jack for their job must complete training that meets OSHA’s stringent requirements.
 However, certification is not necessary for manual pallet jack operators, although safe usage training is highly recommended.

-In conclusion, understanding the different types of pallet trucks and their uses can help optimize operations in a warehouse or distribution center.
+Understanding the different types of pallet trucks and their uses can help optimize operations in a warehouse or distribution center.
 Whether it’s a manual, powered, or all-terrain pallet truck, each has its unique advantages that can cater to specific needs.
 Similarly, knowing the difference between a pallet jack and a forklift can help in choosing the right equipment for the job.

 Call 616.455.2376 or use or contact form to get the best advice on choosing the right equipment for you.